NE-Collegiate-Cyber-Defense-League/website/content/en/about/index.md

 ---
 title: "About"
-description: "Learn about the NECCDL"
+description: "Learn about the Northeast Collegiate Cyber Defense League"
 ---

 The Northeast Collegiate Cyber Defense League, Inc is a 501(c)(3) registered non-profit organization.